Monterra/seriousco.de/content/projects/driving-license-trainer.md

 The look and feel of the application is very similiar to the official test software because I wanted to get used to it while learning.

 For me, the most important feature is the scorepoint system.
 For each question you have a scorepoint saved in a separate file.
 Fill out the right answers for a question and a scorepoint will be added to it.
 If you choose the wrong answers, the scorepoint of the question will be reset to zero.
-My goal was to bring all categories/questions to at least scorepoint 4 so i could be sure to know as much questions as possible when I do the real test.
+My goal was to bring all categories/questions to at least scorepoint 4 so i could be sure to know as many questions as possible when I do the real test.

 ## What was the challenge? {#challenge}
 ---